wso2-attic/esb-connectors/confluence/confluence-connector/confluence-connector-2.0.0/README.txt

       iii) Click the 'Create' button and create a new page with page title to the same space created in step 5 ii).
 Keep the page title for further reference.

       iv) Click the 'Create' button and create a new page with page title to the same space created in step 5 ii).
-Keep the page ID (content ID) title for further reference.
+Keep the page ID (content ID) and title for further reference.

       v)  Click the 'Create' button and create a new page with page title to the same space created in step 5 ii).
 And add at least two child pages to the parent page.
-Keep the parent page ID (content ID) title for further reference.
+Keep the parent page ID (content ID) and title for further reference.

       vi) Click the 'Create' button and create a new page with page title to the same space created in step 5 ii).
 And add at least two comments to created page.
-Keep the page ID (content ID) title for further reference.
+Keep the page ID (content ID) and title for further reference.

       vii) Click the 'Create' button and create a new page with page title and file attachment to the same space created in step 5 ii).
 And add at least two comments to created page.
-Keep the page ID (content ID) title for further reference.
+Keep the page ID (content ID) and title for further reference.

       NOTE: To obtian page ID (content ID), click page edit link and get page ID from browser URL.